SimonBarrettACT/unsplash-field-for-nova/README.md

 ### Searching for images

 To search for an image using the field, enter a topic to search for and click the 'Search' button.
 A random image will be displayed.
 Repeated presses of the button will generate other random images.
+Leaving the search box empty will return a random image on any topic.

 This feature is fairly basic at the moment but will be improved in future releases.

 If you know the Unsplash photo's id enter it in the second input box.